 └── scripts/ # Operational tooling

-Here’s what a real app looks like in our repo — not a tutorial example, but how we deploy LiteLLM:
+Here is what an app actually looks like in the repo — not a tutorial example, but how we deploy LiteLLM:

 apiVersion: argoproj.io/v1alpha1